Connecticut Workers’ Compensation Insurance

 Permanent injury

-All Connecticut businesses, including corporations, LLCs, partnerships, firms or any other type of business with one or more employees, must have workers’ compensation insurance.
+All Connecticut businesses, including corporations, LLCs, partnerships, firms or any other type of business with one or more employees, are required by state law to have workers’ compensation insurance.

 Both part-time and full-time workers must be covered by the policy.
 Employers must also carry workers’ comp insurance for any contractors or subcontractors they hire.1

-These regulations are overseen by the Connecticut Workers’ Compensation Commission, which assists in ensuring that any employees injured at work receive prompt payment for their medical expenses and lost wages.
+These regulations are overseen by the Connecticut Workers’ Compensation Commission, which helps to assure that any employees injured at work receive prompt payment for medical expenses and lost wages.

 If you’re an employer in Connecticut, workers’ compensation protects your business financially if one of your employees is hurt on the job.
 It’s also beneficial when working with clients since some may require proof of coverage before signing a contract to work with you.